 The better solution is to fill the space between panes of glass in the IGU with a heavy, inert gas such as argon or krypton.
 In these dense gases, the molecules move very much slower under the impact of thermal energy, which means windows with IGUs filled with such gas will create a much better barrier against heat loss.
 For this reason, nearly all insulated thermal windows now use one of the inert gases to fill the space between panes.

 What Causes Foggy Glass?

 A common problem with IGUs occurs when the seals around the edges of the glass unit begin to fail, allowing the inert gas to escape and outside air to enter the space between the glass panes.
 As a result, moisture in the infiltrating air can condense when conditions are right (colder outer glass against warm air inside the glass panel), causing the glass to develop the hazy fogginess that most everyone has seen.
 The fogginess may come and go, depending on weather conditions.
 In the summer, when outdoor temperatures keep the glass warm, the moisture inside the IGU generally does not condense into visible condensation, but as the weather cools, the moist air touching the cold outer glass causes moisture to condense into visible water droplets.
 Anytime you see this kind of fogginess that comes and goes in a window, you are dealing with an insulated window that has lost its seals.

 The reality is that all IGUs gradually lose the inert gas filling the space between panes, and the seals themselves have a limited life expectancy and will eventually break down.
-According to Dr. Andreas Wolf of glassmaker Dow Corning, a host of factors such as "temperature and atmospheric pressure fluctuations, wind loads, working loads, sunlight, water, and water vapor that negatively affect their life expectancy."Another major IGU manufacturer, PPG, estimates that all units naturally lose 1 percent of their gas per year.
+According to Dr. Andreas Wolf of glassmaker Dow Corning, a host of factors including temperature and atmospheric pressure fluctuations, wind loads, working loads, sunlight, water, and water vapor all negatively affect their life expectancy.
+The International Association of Certified Home inspectors estimates that all units naturally lose 1 percent of their gas per year.